exasol/websocket-api/python/doc/WebsocketAPI.md

 ## Commands

-### Disconnect: Close a connection to EXASolution
+### Disconnect: Close a connection to EXASOL

-This command closes the connection between the client and EXASolution.
+This command closes the connection between the client and EXASOL.
-After the connection is closed, it may no longer be used for further interaction with EXASolution.
+After the connection is closed, it cannot be used for further interaction with EXASOL anymore.

 Request fields:
   * command (string) => command name: "disconnect"